23 Creative Political Fundraising Ideas that Work | Political Fundraising

 • Develop a clear strategy, including which communities you wish to engage with.

-• Recruit volunteers by reaching out to local faith organizations, nonprofits, or movements.
-Passionate volunteers are essential to a grassroots campaign.
+• Recruit volunteers from local faith-based organizations, nonprofits, or movements.

-• Onboard volunteers.
-Make sure they have the necessary skills and materials to begin fundraising: phone calls, emails, flyers, data entry work, etc.
+• Onboard your volunteers.
+Make sure they have the necessary skills and materials to begin fundraising.

-• Go out in the community yourself to show your passion and commitment.
+• Get directly involved in your community to show demonstrate your passion and commitment.

 • Utilize the power of social media.